akaeba/ATWG/README.md

 ### Example

 This example starts the waveform generator in the simulation mode.
-As wave is a sine with a minimal temperature of 10°C and maximal 60°C. A full sine period needs one hour.
-The start temperature is set to 30°C.
+The sine wave has a minimal value of 10°C, a maximum of 60°C and s start value of 30°C. A full period needs one hour.

 ```python
 run ./ATWG.py --sine --chamber=SIM --minTemp=10 --maxTemp=60 --startTemp=30 --period=1h